 ONLINE EDITION & PRINT JOURNAL + ITS “ADORATIONS”

-Each print issue of AADOREE is hand-bound as a limited, slim journal of 100 editions.
+Each print issue of AADOREE is hand-bound as a limited, slim journal.
 The online magazine is nearly identical to the print journal except for one striking difference: each print issue contains a interdisciplinary section of “Adorations” by each contributor in the issue.
 An Adoration is an additional space, outside of the writer’s contribution, that they may choose to include media of a different genre: a response.
 A zine page.
 Fragments.
 A joke.
 A defense.
 A collage.
 A doodle.
 A grocery list.
 An artist statement.
 A recipe.
 Marginalia.
 An obsession.
 A postcard.
 Tchotchke.
 A kiki.
 Manifesto.
 A playlist.
 Polemic.
 A love letter.
 A diary entry, unlocked.
 All of these could be Adorations.